 Oakwood Cemetery Walk, an annual event that began in 1995, takes the participants through the city cemetery (1851).
 Visitors to Oakwood have been taken back to a time and place that has ranged from pre- Civil War to as recent as 1979.
 Four to six “residents” are portrayed by local “actors” each year.
 The cemetery walk has featured the first female physician in Waukegan and George Washington Bell, a former slave turned Union soldier.
 This annual event is a cooperative program between the Waukegan Park District, City of Waukegan, and the Waukegan Historical Society.

-Date: TBA 2017.
+Date: Saturday, September 9, 2017.
 Event begins at 1911 N Sheridan Road with check in.
 Buses transport participants to the cemetery where there is no nearby parking.
 This is a ticketed event.